Kishore-github23/E-commerce-Website/README.md

 # E-commerce-Website
-A easy E-commerce website specialized in electronic device selling, code used of HTML, CSS and bootstrap.
+A simple E-commerce website specialized in electronic device selling, code used of HTML, CSS and bootstrap.